-Cryptomeria japonica ‘Elegans’
+Cryptomeria japonica Japanese cedar

-Feathery evergreen conifer with interesting warm-colored fibrous bark and striking bronze foliage in winter.
-The tiny needle leaves form fluffy thick masses.
-Examples may be seen on Lagunita Drive and at the entrance to the Old Chemistry Building on Lomita Drive.
-A group is at the Palo Alto Art Center, 1313 Newell Road, near the Green Room entrance.
-The general appearance is rather different from that of the standard species which has stiff sharp needles with a roughly triangular cross-section where they join the stem.
-The needle also runs down the stem a little.
-The cones resemble redwood cones but are a little smaller and more nearly spherical.
-Each scale ends in three to five claws and has an additional claw in the middle.
+The ‘Elegans’ cultivar has feathery looking foliage which turns a striking bronze in winter.
+The small needles form fluffy thick masses.
+Campus specimens on Lagunita Drive and at the entrance to Old Chemistry have been lost, but a leaning tree with a thick forked trunk can be seen at the Palo Alto Art Center, 1313 Newell Road, near the Green Room entrance.
+The general appearance is rather different from that of the standard species which has stiff needles with a roughly triangular cross-section where they join the stem.
+See the shrubby ‘Lobbii Nana’ in the outer northwest planting circle of the Inner Quad.

 Name derivation: Cryptomeria – Greek krypto (hidden) and meris (part), referring to the hidden reproductive parts; japonica – from Japan.

 About this Entry: The main text of this entry is from the book Trees of Stanford and Environs, by Ronald Bracewell, published 2005.
 John Rawlings added the State Capital note.
 Family updated to Cupressaceae (Jan 2018, SP).
 Revised entry; added Meyer-Buck and Inner Quad locations; the title is now the straight species (Jan 2024, SP).